EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ![Example Screen For Authentication Request](images/third_party_app_start_authorization.png)

 2. The mobile operating system selects an appropriate app (on Android the edu-ID app is selected automatically so, for now, this step is valid only for iOS).
 Operating system uses it standard inter-app communication interfaces to allow the users to channel the request into the Swiss EduID Mobile App.
 On iOS the operating system launches an "App Selector"/"Sharing Menu" that allow users to select the appropriate authentication app.
-These pop-up menues are commonly used user interface elements.
+These pop-up menus are commonly used user interface elements.

 ![Example iOS Sharing Screen with the EduID Option](images/iOS_AppSelectionScreen.jpg)